The best fall flavors come together in this easy Apple Cranberry Crisp, with a brown sugar, cinnamon, and pecan crumble topping.

 - For the topping – in the same bowl, combine the flour, both sugars, pecans and cinnamon.
 Cut in the butter with your hands until crumbly; sprinkle over apple and cranberry mixture.

-- Bake until topping is browned and juices are thick and bubbling around edges, about 1 hour.
-Let cool for 15 minutes before serving.
+- Bake until fruit is tender, topping is browned, and juices are thick and bubbling around edges, about 45 minutes.
+(If you notice the topping is browning too quickly, tent with foil the last 15 minutes of bake time.)

 - Top with a scoop of ice cream and enjoy!